roryp/reliable-web-app-pattern-java-workshop/Part3-Cost-Optimization/README.md

 ## Exercise: Analyze Costs

-In this exercise, you will analyze the cost of running the reference application in the development and production environments.
-You will then identify opportunities to reduce costs in the nonproduction environment.

-1. **Analyze Costs**: Use the Azure Cost Management and Billing service to analyze the costs associated with each service listed in Table 2.
-Note the costs for both the development and production environment SKUs.

-2. **Identify Cost Reduction Opportunities**: Based on your analysis, identify services where you could potentially reduce costs in the nonproduction environment.
-Consider downgrading the SKU, reducing the number of instances, or turning off services when they're not in use.

-3. **Implement Cost Reduction Measures**: Sowngrade the SKU to the Azure nonproduction environment:
+In this exercise, you will Implement Cost Reduction Measures by downgrade the SKU to the Azure nonproduction environment:

 ```shell
 azd env set APP_ENVIRONMENT dev